apache/yunikorn-site/docs/developer_guide/env_setup.md

 5. paste the token value into the input box and sign in:<br/>
     ![Token Access in dashboard](/img/dashboard_secret.png)

-## Local Kubernetes cluster with minikube
+## Local Kubernetes cluster with Minikube
 Minikube can be added to an existing Docker Desktop install.
 Minikube can either use the pre-installed hypervisor or use a hypervisor of choice.
 These instructions use [HyperKit](https://github.com/moby/hyperkit) which is embedded in Docker Desktop.

 If you want to use a different hypervisor then HyperKit make sure that you follow the generic minikube install instructions.
 Do not forget to install the correct driver for the chosen hypervisor if required.